Currently there is no AANZPA accredited Campus in Adelaide.

 Upcoming Events

-This training workshop is for trainees and those interested in experiencing and learning more about psychodrama and how it can enhance our lives.
-No prior experience of psychodrama is required but apply early as places are limited.
+This training workshop is for trainees and those interested in experiencing and learning more about psychodrama and how it can enhance our lives and work.
+It is highly recommended for those wishing to enter the ongoing psychodrama training group in Adelaide in 2025.

 This training will assist participants in developing leadership abilities in all situations and to integrate learning done in the group to their daily life – work, play and relationships – with a view to increasing their capacity to rise creatively to life’s challenges.